falsandtru/securemark/README.md

 - Large document support.
 - Syntax highlight with PrismJS.
 - LaTeX rendering with MathJax.
-- Figure, Annotation, and Authority syntax.
+- Figure, Annotation, and Reference syntax.
 - Index generation for headings, terms, and figures.
 - Shortlink syntax for local references of indexes and figures.
 - Auto numbering of figures and footnotes.